Chrisharnett/githhub_final_project/README.md

 # githhub_final_project
- Intro to Git and GitHub Week 3 final Project on Coursera
+ Intro to Git and GitHub Week 3 final project on Coursera.
+Part of the IBM Full Stack Developer Program.

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.